h-REA/hREA/docs/README.md

 - Receiving incorrect record IDs when retrieving records:
 	- These errors are often encountered when confusing cross-DNA link fields for same-DNA links.
 Check that you are using the appropriate helpers for the link type (`_index` vs `_remote_index` helpers).

+## Publishing

+### Publishing Node packages

+The JavaScript API client modules are published to NPM with PNPM. **You must use PNPM** to publish these, since packages contain PNPM-specific workspace metadata that NPM does not know how to deal with.

+- Ensure all packages requiring publication have their `version` field in `package.json` updated to reflect the next version to be published.
+- Ensure a successful `pnpm run build` completes after the version updates are made.
+- Run `pnpm -r publish --access public` from the root directory to publish all packages with new versions.

+TODO: instructions for publishing Rust crates

+TODO: instructions for publishing built DNA & zome artifacts to Holochain Devhub

 ## Multi-project setup